 Where an Alert and a Log entry have the same trigger in a Device, the Device shall record the same UTC date time stamp and the same Event / Alert code in both.

 The Remote Party to which an Alert containing a specific Event Code is addressed shall be determined by the Remote Party Role as specified in Table 16.2.
+Where the Remote Party Role is stated as ‘Supplier (not CHF) or WAN Provider (CHF only)’, the Alert shall be addressed:

+to the WAN Provider if deviceType = 0x02 (CHF); or

+to the Supplier for all other deviceType values.

-Where the Remote Party Role is stated as Supplier or WAN Provider, the Alert shall be addressed:
+Where the Remote Party Role is stated as ‘Transitional Change of Supplier or Supplier (not CHF) or WAN Provider (CHF only)’, the Alert shall be addressed to the Transitional Change of Supplier if the Alert is as a result of a supplierByTransCoS CS02b Update Security Credentials Command; otherwise is shall be addressed:

-to the WAN Provider if deviceType = 0x02 (CHF); and
+to the WAN Provider if deviceType = 0x02 (CHF); or

 to the Supplier for all other deviceType values.

 Where a Use Case is specified in Table 16.2 the corresponding Alert shall be constructed according to the specified Use Case.
 Where no Use Case is specified the Alert shall be constructed according to Section 7.